Baby Separation Anxiety - The More Your Baby Clings, the More You Let Him! 10 Tips to Ease Baby Separation Anxiety

 If your baby is crying, (It took more than 1 year for my son to stop crying at my departure even though I knew he was being taken good care of) be strongly present with your child, explain what is to happen, what a wonderful a time he will have (positive preparation of your baby's consciousness), kiss and leave with a reassuring smile.

-9) Leave with a positive attitude:
+9) Leave with a Positive Attitude

 You are a mirror to your child - your child is so quick to suck up what you're feeling.
-If your child's sees you unhappy leaving him or her, then it may reinforce the baby separation anxiety: 'Mom (or Dad) is unhappy, something must be wrong.
+If your child's sees you unhappy leaving him or her, then it may reinforce the separation anxiety: 'Mom (or Dad) is unhappy, something must be wrong.
 This situation is not good!'.

 If you leave with your chin up (and yes, it's tough to see your child unhappy) you'll indirectly tell your child: 'Everything is ok!'